GEOM4009/W25_Ice_OnOff/README.md

 Before using these tools, ensure that:
 * Anaconda is installed on your computer

-* You have access to an approprate python environment
+* You have access to an appropriate python environment

 * The Ice On/Off analysis tool is saved on your computer